 The world has quite a few paintings.
-But only a handful become seen as masterpieces.
-Dürer’s Young Hare is one of them: a watercolour that now lives in Vienna’s Albertina museum.
+But only a handful become seen as true masterpieces.
+Dürer’s Young Hare is one of them: a renaissance watercolour that now lives in Vienna’s Albertina museum.

-- Renaissance masterpiece and one of the most famous paintings in Europe
+- One of the most famous paintings in Europe

 - Rarely on public display; last seen in 2020